How Music Helps Kids Excel in School

 The opportunity to learn to play music is one of the greatest gifts you can give your child.
 Even if your child has no desire to become a professional musician, learning music gives them self-confidence and a lifetime of satisfaction.

 There’s another, also extremely important benefit of having your child learn to play music.
-Musical education during childhood can positively impact cognitive development, improve social skills, and increase academic achievement through all levels of school and beyond.
+Musical education during childhood can positively impact cognitive development, improve social skills, and increase academic success for all levels of school.
+Music education has even been able to help underachievers!
+A study published in Nature showed that students lagging behind in scholastic performance caught up to their fellow students in reading and surpassed their classmates in math by 22% after only seven months of musical instruction.

 The Science Behind the Effects of Music on the Mind